 Most drivers haven't been in many accidents, and while this isn't a bad thing, it does contribute to a general lack of experience in navigating the post-wreck process.

-In seeking vehicle repairs after a car accident, you'll need to communicate with both the insurance company and the auto body shops, which can be confusing at an already stressful time.
-It's important you understand you have rights.
+In seeking vehicle repairs after a car accident, you'll need to communicate with the insurance company and the auto body shops, which can be confusing at an already stressful time.
+You must understand you have rights.

 Getting Auto Repair Estimates in Writing

 Section 2695.85 of the California Code of Regulations outlines the Auto Body Repair Consumer Bill of Rights.
 Under this Bill of Rights, you are entitled to:

 - “An itemized written estimate for auto body repairs and, upon completion of repairs, a detailed invoice.
 The estimate and the invoice must include an itemized list of parts and labor along with the total price for the work performed.
 The estimate and invoice must also identify all parts as new, used, aftermarket, reconditions, or rebuilt.”